Computational Methods for Fluid Dynamics

 Unfortunately, professor Joel H. Ferziger passed away on August 16, 2004.
 Milovan Perić moved in 2002 from university to a CFD software vendor (CD-adapco; aquired by Siemens in 2016).
 Both facts lead to a long pause in the work on a new edition of the book.
 In 2011, professor emeritus Robert L. Street from Stanford University joined Milovan Perić and the work on the 4th edition started.
 For various reasons this work slowed down for a while, but was intensified in 2017 and 2018, leading to the release of the 4th edition in summer 2019.
 Kerstin and Milovan Perić worked hard on the translation into German and so the 2nd German edition appeared in 2020.

-The 4th edition represents a substantial re-writing, especially of Chapters 7 and 8 which deal with methods for solving the Navier-Stokes equations.
+The 4th edition in English, published in 2020, represents a substantial re-writing, especially of Chapters 7 and 8 which deal with methods for solving the Navier-Stokes equations.
 While previous editions were heavily focused on SIMPLE-type methods, now the Fractional Step Methods receive an equal attention.
 Some versions that were not published before are included; they have proven to be competitive to - and maybe even more attractive than - SIMPLE-type algorithms.
 There is also more information on discretization methods using arbitrary polyhedral grids and overlapping grids.
 Chapter on simulation of turbulent flows has also be completely re-written and other Chapters also contain major extensions.

-Stay tuned for more updates of this web-site in 2022 and following years!
+Stay tuned for more updates of this web-site in 2025 and following years!

 News